Uchida16104/XenPi/README.md

   <summary>Process</summary>
   <ol>
     <li>Re-unzip the downloaded .zip file with the contents according to your operating system.</li>
-    <li>Then, run the executable file (.exe, .app, .sh), do "Xen.rb" file on Sonic Pi, and do the code of "XenPi.js" after copying and pasting it on hydra (from ver1.2).</li>
+    <li>Then, run the executable file (.exe, .app, .sh), do "XenPi.rb" file on Sonic Pi, and do the code of "XenPi.js" after copying and pasting it on hydra (from ver1.2).</li>
   </ol>
 </details>